hphelion/documentation/mc.compute.networks.manage-subnet.md

 <img src="media/compute-networks10.jpg" width="580" alt="" />

 In the network details screen, just click the `Create Subnet` button.
 This launches the subnet creation screen as outlined above; follow the same process from there.

-**Note**: When you're creating a subnet, you can also include other subnet details like  allocation pools or DNS Nameservers.
-For details, see the section on [advanced subnet options](#Advanced) below.

 ##Advanced subnet options## {#Advanced}